KiotaAcademy/REACT-JS/react-architecture/react-architecture.md

 # REACT ARCHITECTURE

-react is 100% component based
+react is 100% component based (we are just creating components)

+components can:

+1. Accept inputs from other components (using props)
+2. it can maintain an internal state
+3. it knows how to render itself

 All react apps start by rendering a single root component.